joelparkerhenderson/demo-datagrip-postgresql-database/README.md

 This demo show how to use:

-  * DataGrip database management software by JetBrains
+  * DataGrip database management software by JetBrains.

-  * PostgreSQL database management system
+  * PostgreSQL database management system.

   * A demo database, demo table, and columns.